grab/engineering-blog/_posts/2019-03-25-beyond-retries-part-2.md

 Bulkheads also help to prevent single points of failure, by reducing the impact of any failures so services can maintain some level of service.

-### Level of bulkheads
+### Level of Bulkheads

 It is important to note that bulkheads can be applied at multiple levels in software architecture.
 The two highest levels of bulkheads are at the infrastructure level, and the first is _hardware isolation_.
 In a cloud environment, this usually means isolating regions or availability zones.
-The second is isolating the operating system, which has become a widespread technique with the popularity of virtual machines and now _containerization_.
+The second is isolating the operating system, which has become a widespread technique with the popularity of virtual machines and now _containerisation_.
 Previously, it was common for multiple applications to run on a single (very powerful) dedicated server.
 Unfortunately, this meant that a rogue application could wreak havoc on the entire system in a number of ways, from filling the disk with logs to consuming memory or other resources.

 <div class="post-image-section">
   <img alt="Isolation can be achieved by applying bulkheading at multiple levels" src="/img/beyond-retries-part-2/image2.png">